 The music industry has changed a lot in recent years.
 Streaming is the most popular way to consume music and the album has given way to the single.

-Precise targeting of marketing campaigns
+Accurate targeting of marketing campaigns

-By knowing exactly where an artist is most popular (countries, regions, cities, demographics), investment in marketing campaigns can be more effectively designed and targeted at the consumer groups most likely to buy new music or attend concerts. of artists and particular genres.
+By knowing exactly where an artist is most popular (countries, regions, cities, demographics), investment in marketing campaigns can be more effectively designed and targeted at the consumer groups most likely to buy new music or attend concerts of artists and particular genres.

-Efficient route planning
+Efficient tour planning

 Touring has become an artist’s most important source of income as consumers are not buying entire albums, just the songs they want.
-However, a tour has a lot of expenses: promotional fees, rental of premises, equipment and transportation, security, lights, sound engineering, accommodation, etc. Big data, data and a good analysis of these allow a promoter to plan actions in which the public is guaranteed, ensuring their profitability.
+However, a tour has a lot of expenses: promotional fees, rental of premises, equipment and transport, security, lights, sound engineering, accommodation, etc. Big data, data and a good analysis of these allow a promoter to plan actions in which the public is guaranteed, ensuring their profitability.

 Tracking musical tastes

 A real-time database of music trends on a global scale enables industry organizations to monitor the heartbeat of the industry.
 Consumers’ tastes are constantly changing, and artists must constantly reinvent themselves to stay on top of the latest trends.
-Being able to identify new popular trends at an early stage means that artists can tailor their new recordings to meet changing consumer tastes, and record labels and promoters can adjust marketing campaigns to plan events and promotional activities around the latest consumer demands, improving your results.
+Being able to identify new popular trends at an early stage means that artists can tailor their new recordings to meet changing consumer tastes, and record labels and promoters can adjust marketing campaigns to plan events and promotional activities around the latest consumer demands, improving their results.

 También te puede interesar: